ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/process-images.md

 The major modification you made is following:

-If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. `matToDisplay` is set to the processed frame if processing is enabled; otherwise, the input frame is used.
+If the checkbox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. `matToDisplay` is set to the processed frame if processing is enabled; otherwise, the input frame is used.

 To process the image, you will use the `Imgproc.adaptiveThreshold` openCV function which applies adaptive thresholding to a grayscale image.
 Before you can apply thresholding, you will convert the color image to grayscale using the `Imgproc.cvtColor` OpenCV function.